pingcap/docs/br/backup-and-restore-overview.md

 #### Restore performance and impact on TiDB clusters

 - Data restore is performed at a scalable speed.
 Generally, the speed is 100 MB/s per TiKV node.
 BR only supports restoring data to a new cluster and uses the resources of the target cluster as much as possible.
-For more details, see [Restoration performance and impact](/br/br-snapshot-guide.md#restoration-performance-and-impact).
+For more details, see [Restore performance and impact](/br/br-snapshot-guide.md#restore-performance-and-impact).
 - On each TiKV node, PITR can restore log data at 30 GiB/h.
 For more details, see [PITR performance and impact](/br/br-pitr-guide.md#performance-and-impact).

 ## Backup storage